bksaiki/integer-herbie/README.md

 This repository contains a plugin for [Herbie](https://herbie.uwplse.org) to support machine integers.

 So far, only signed 32-bit integers are supported.
-Use in Herbie by specifying `:precision integer`
+Use in Herbie by specifying `:precision integer`.

 This package contains: